Lima Memorial Health System Logo

 When to Contact a Medical Professional

-Contact your provider if you, your son, or a male family member has infertility or incomplete development of male genitals.
+Contact your health care provider if your child has signs or symptoms of the syndrome.
 Genetic testing and counseling are recommended if PAIS is suspected.

 Prevention